elukuro/goheru-markdown-blog-react/src/article/02-how-to-switch-value.md

 console.log(a, b);
 ```

-Infact the most experienced of developers extend this idea and use the `rhapsodic technique` as shown below:
+Infact the most experienced developers extend this idea and use the `rhapsodic technique` as shown below:

 ```
 let [a,b] = [10,15];